planetlabs/draino/README.md

   conditions, but will wait a configurable amount of time (10 minutes by default) between draining nodes. i.e. If two nodes begin exhibiting a node condition simultaneously one node will be drained immediately and the other in 10 minutes.
+* It is possible to set a maximum number of nodes that can be cordon simultaneously.
+  This can be done for the whole cluster or by group of nodes.
 * Draino considers a drain to have failed if at least one pod eviction triggered by that drain fails.
 If Draino fails to evict two of five pods it will consider the Drain to have failed, but the remaining three pods will always be evicted.